 Work in the clinic area to complete the required number of hours and levels of services, safety, sanitation, and skills as required by state law and WWCC.
-Prerequisite: COSM 252.
+Prerequisite: Grade of C or higher in COSM 252.

 BARB 270 Practical Application IV